swisschain/Swisschain.Sdk.Server/README.md

 * `exp` claim [RFC-7519](https://tools.ietf.org/html/rfc7519#section-4.1.4)
 * `aud` claim [RFC-7519](https://tools.ietf.org/html/rfc7519#section-4.1.3).
 JWT token should contain an audience specified in the `AddJwtAuth` call.
 It can contain an array of the audience still one of which is required by your service.

+#### Debugging and developing

+For the developing and debugging purposes you can get JWT token using [jwt.io](https://jwt.io).
+Just put all required claims to the payload and the same secret as you've specified in
+`AddJwtAuth` call in your service.

 ### Scope-based authorization